sweetlilmre/ps2-serial-mouse-adapter/README.md

 ## Jumper Settings

 There are two jumpers, which can be used to set different modes.
 Currently you can choose between 2- and 3-button and wheel mouse modes.
 In the table below O means open or unset and X means closed or set.
 The KVM Hack mode is an experimental mode where the PS2 mouse is not reset, but assumed to be initialized and in stream mode.
+This is done to work around incompatibilities with some KVM switches.

 JP1  |JP2  |Description
 -----|-----|------------------------------